 - Cook two to three minutes, then flip and cook another two to three minutes depending on how brown you like your pancakes.

-- Top your stack of pancakes with your blackberry syrup and feel special.
+- Top your stack of pancakes with your blackberry syrup.